Res Jost: Biography

 Res Jost was born on January 10, 1918, in Bern.
 He is the son of the physics teacher Wilhelm Jost and Hermine Spycher.
 In 1949 Jost married the Viennese physicist Hilde Fleischer.
 Jost studied in Bern and at the University of Zurich, where he received his doctorate in 1946 under the supervision of the German physicist Gregor Wentzel.
 He then spent half a year with Niels Bohr in Copenhagen, where he introduced the Jost function into scattering theory.
 Afterwards, he worked as an assistant of Wolfgang Pauli in Zurich.
 From 1949 to 1955 he was at the Institute for Advanced Study in Princeton, where he worked with Walter Kohn, Joaquin Mazdak Luttinger and Abraham Pais among others.
 From 1955, he was associate professor for theoretical physics at ETH and starting from 1959 full professor.
 In 1964, he and Rudolf Haag created the journal Communications in Mathematical Physics.
 He died on October 3, 1990, in Zurich.

-Jost researched quantum-mechanical scattering theory (also inverse scattering theory: Reconstruction of potentials from scattering data) and the mathematical quantum field theory, where he in 1958 with the methods of Arthur Strong Wightman proved the PCT theorem and in 1957 introduced the Jost–Lehmann–Dyson representation, an integral representation of the expectancy value of the commutator of two field operators.
+Jost researched quantum-mechanical scattering theory (also inverse scattering theory: Reconstruction of potentials from scattering data) and the mathematical quantum field theory, where he in 1958 with the methods of Arthur Strong Wightman proved the PCT theorem and in 1957 introduced the Jost–Lehmann–Dyson representation (named after Jost, Harry Lehmann and Freeman Dyson), an integral representation of the expectancy value of the commutator of two field operators.